crdant/steeltoe-lab/docs/02-configure-governance-lab.md

 1. Change to the directory you cloned the governance

-2. Make sure the environment variable $PARAMS_YAML is set to point to your configuration for this lab.
-It's important that you do this after step 1 to avoid Direnv clobbering the value.
+2. Make sure the environment variable `PARAMS_YAML` is set to point to your configuration for this lab.
+It's important that you do this after changing into the directory to avoid Direnv clobbering the value.

 3. [Prepare your Harbor registry](https://github.com/tanzu-end-to-end/governance-lab/blob/main/docs/02-prepare-registry.md) with the required
    Okta users, projects, and replications.